RHESSys/RHESSys/util/params/README.txt

 The parameter "stratum_default_ID" is handled specially by the database software.
-This parameter used to be contained in each .def file used by RHESsys, which requires that the value of this parameter is unique across all .def files that are used in a RHESsys modelling run.
+This parameter used to be contained in each .def file used by RHESsys, which requires that the value of this parameter is unique across all .def files that are used in a RHESsys modeling run.
 With the use of the parameter database it is necessary for the database software to maintain a unique number for this parameter for each class in the database.
-The database software therefor determines the correct value for this parameter when the database is searched and a parameter file is written.
+The database software therefore determines the correct value for this parameter when the database is searched and a parameter file is written.
 The value used is the class_id value for the class that was requested during the search.
 For example, if we